 NOT Books…But Still Interesting

 So the following aren’t books but since they’re still incredibly interesting and related to Xinjiang, I thought you might find them useful for me to mention here.

-- The Silk Road: A Musical Caravan – produced by Yo-Yo Ma, this music CD could easily be the soundtrack for your journey through Xinjiang and the Silk Road.
+- The Silk Road: A Musical Caravan: Produced by Yo-Yo Ma (need I say more?), this audio CD could easily be the soundtrack for your journey through Xinjiang and the Silk Road.

 Obviously there are many good Xinjiang books that haven’t been mentioned on this list.
 However, I do believe it represents a good selection of books that cover travel, history, culture and language from China’s far western Xinjiang region.

 You won’t find any good books from within Xinjiang (they’re all either propaganda or they’re not available), so your best bet is to grab them before you go.